 The Annual Report itself, pursuant to Article 66 (2) of Company Law, must consist at least of the following contents:

-WHO IS RESPONSIBLE TO MAKE ANNUAL REPORT
+WHO IS RESPONSIBLE FOR MAKING ANNUAL REPORT

-After the Board of Commissioners gives its approval, the Board of Directors is responsible to hold the AGMS for presented the Annual Report before the shareholders of the Company to be approved.
+After the Board of Commissioners gives its approval, the Board of Directors is responsible to held the AGMS for presented the Annual Report before the shareholders of the Company to be approved.
 Please be informed that the AGMS can be approved though Extraordinary GMS (EGMS) or by Circular Resolution of Shareholders.

 DEADLINE OF ANNUAL REPORT

-Any lateness in submission of Annual Report is the responsibility of the Board of Directors, and the members of the board can be hold jointly and severally liable to any party that suffers losses due to their negligence in submitting an annual report.
+Any lateness in a submission of Annual Report is the responsibility of the Board of Directors, and the members of the board can be hold jointly and severally liable to any party that suffers losses due to their negligence in submitting an annual report.
 However, the Company Law does not set any applicable sanctions for the Board of Directors who fail to submit an Annual Report in a Financial Year to the GMS.

 Commonly Indonesian company Financial Year is 1 January to 31 December, however, the company may change the Financial Year to follow the head quarter Financial Year.
 Please read our related link regarding the Financial Year.